A very brave cat and an artist’s statement

 In 2000 I decided to start publishing books and decided to call my company Brave Ulysses Books.
 Brave Ulysses was my very best cat ever, the runt of a 9 kitten litter, and so-named to give him courage.
 Sadly, he was killed by an idiot with a gun when he was only 10 years old.
 Here, he lives on.

-In the past 16 years I have published ten of my own titles (with bi-annual updates of Finding Your Way in Asheville), and published or facilitated publication of four other authors.
+In the past 16 years I have published eleven of my own titles , and published or facilitated publication of four other authors.